WheteThunger/MonumentAddons/README.md

 - It spawns the entity at all other identical monuments (for example, at every gas station) using the correct relative position and rotation for those monuments.
 - It saves this information in the plugin data files, so that the entity can be respawned when the plugin is reloaded, when the server is restarted, or when the server is wiped, even if using a new map seed (don't worry, this works well as long as the monuments don't significantly change between Rust updates).

+### Creating puzzles

+Follow these steps to create an example puzzle.

+1. Go to any monument, such as a gas station.
+2. Aim at the floor, then run the command `maspawn generator.static`.
+This will be the root of your puzzle, automatically resetting it on a schedule.
+It's recommended to place the generator near the center of the puzzle so it can evenly detect nearby players for the purpose of delaying the puzzle from resetting.
+3. Aim at a wall, outside the puzzle room, then run the command `maspawn fusebox`.
+4. Aim at the floor in a doorway, then run the command `maspawn security.blue`.
+Reposition the door with Telekinesis if needed.
+5. Aim at the wall next to the front side of the doorway, then run the commands `maspawn cardreader` and `maspawn doormanipulator`.
+6. Aim at the wall next to the back side of the doorway, then run the commands `maspawn pressbutton`, and `maspawn orswitch`.
+7. Aim at the card reader, then run the command `macardlevel 2` to make it a blue card reader.
+8. Equip a wire tool, then run the command `mawire`.
+9. Connect `generator.static` -> `fusebox` -> `cardreader` -> `orswitch` -> `doormanipulator`.
+10. Connect `pressbutton` -> `orswitch`.

 ### Creating spawn points

+Follow these steps to create example spawn points.

 1. Go to any monument, such as a gas station.
 2. Aim somewhere on the ground.